 To simply change the “current position” (i.e. the indices of the navigation axes) you could use the navigation sliders:

 The data can be saved to several file formats.
 The format is specified by the extension of the filename.

 Some file formats are much better at maintaining the information about how you processed your data.
-The preferred format in HyperSpy is hdf5, the hierarchical data format.
+The preferred format in HyperSpy is hspy, which is based on the HDF5 format.
 This format keeps the most information possible.

 There are optional flags that may be passed to the save function.
 See Saving data to files for more details.

 Accessing and setting the metadata¶

 When loading a file HyperSpy stores all metadata in the BaseSignal